 Did you know the average family of four spends anywhere from $7,500 to $15,000 a year on groceries?
-That's a lot a money just to be eating it!
+That's a lot of money just to be eating it!

 Meal planning doesn't have to take a long time or require you to search through recipe books.
 I love using pinterest to pin ideas of foods I want to try and meals my family loves.

 Does your store have a discount area at the store?
 You can often find discount fruit and vegetables, dry goods, meat and seafood, dairy, and a frozen section.
 I always take a few minutes to check each of them out.

-Often, I find food that will be expiring soon, but are fantastic deals.
+Often, I find food that will be expiring soon but are fantastic deals.
 If I see a wonderful deal I pick it up and make sure we eat it before it expires.
 Don't forget, there are lots of foods that freeze well too.

-Skip the Meat
+Skip The Meat

-Steak tastes great, but tends to be very expensive.
+Steak tastes great but tends to be very expensive.
 Even the price of ground beef is high anymore.
-You can save a large amount of money if you eat meat free one day a week.
+You can save a large amount of money if you eat meat-free one day a week.

 Instead of a steak, try a vegetarian soup or bean burritos.
 I like to use a can of beans to make bean burgers.
 At around $.50-$.60 a can, beans are a huge money savings over a pound of ground beef.

 Don't Go To The Store Hungry

 I am way more likely to throw in something that I don't need if I am hungry.
 Suddenly, everything in the store looks so good and I make bad impulse buys.
 If I go to the store full, I will stick to what is on my list.

 I love all the money-saving mobile apps.
-Most grocery stores have their own mobile apps that you can clip store coupons or discounts.
+Most grocery stores have their own mobile apps where you can clip store coupons or discounts.
 Plus, there are lots of apps that offer you a refund for buying certain products.